Melbourne Scene blogger, Catherine Sietkiewicz, escaped the big smoke and set off into the outback from Adelaide to Darwin over 3 days…

 To set foot aboard The Ghan is to be taken back in time.
 A charming wooden coridoor snakes down the centre of the Red Sleeper Service carriage with boutique style berths to the left and the right.
 The rooms are cosy, but generous.
 There’s ample space with two comfy arm chairs that at night transform into upper and lower bunk beds with crisp white sheets, luxurious duvet’s or “doonas,” as the locals will tell you, and soft pillows.
 As a Red Sleeper passenger you’ll have access to the lounge and dining carrages, but the intricacy of the individual berth design is something to marvel at itself.
 I was astounded by the skill of the designers who somehow managed to pack into a berth that still felt spacious; two beds, a pair of arm chars, a vanity, two cupboards, a table and a storage space for luggage when I had struggled with the simple task of packing clothes into a suitcase!

-The first evening The Ghan guides you though South Australian farmland nestled beside the Flinders Ranges as she travels west nudging your first hint of desert – the Nullabor Plains and just as the blistering sun sinks into the desert to cool off at sunset, the moon and stars sneak out to steal the show.
+The first evening The Ghan guides you though South Australian farmland nestled beside the Flinders Ranges.
+In a little while, we were crossing the Dingo Fence as she travels west nudging your first hint of desert – the Nullabor Plains and just as the blistering sun sinks into the desert to cool off at sunset, the moon and stars sneak out to steal the show.

 Night time on The Ghan is magical, stars carpet the sky all the way to greet the earth and dazzle without a hint of light pollution; at times you’ll find yourself convinced you could scoop up a handful of them from your berth window!
 I slept with the blinds in my berth open and upon being woken in the night as she made a turn to head north, I caught the most brilliant display of the milky way I have ever seen.